 We all have preferences.
 There are some styles of music that we like and others that we don’t care for.
 There are some songs that don’t catch our ear and some that speak to us deeply.
 And there’s nothing wrong with that!
 What is wrong, however, is when we take those preferences and elevate them above our love for our fellow believers.

 Singing songs you don’t like is not only an act of worship to God, it’s also an act of love to your brothers and sisters in Christ.
 Putting aside personal preferences to sing together with others shows honor to God and consideration to fellow believers.
-Ask yourself, if we really treated one another as more important than ourselves, how would that change the way we view those who have different musical tastes from our own?
-If we truly made every effort to maintain unity, how would it affect the way we act when we find out that our church is going to sing a song we don’t particularly care for?
+If we truly treated one another as more important than ourselves, how would that change the way we view those who have different musical tastes from our own?
+If we honestly made every effort to maintain unity, how would it affect the way we respond when we find out that our church is going to sing a song we don’t particularly care for?

 Sing a Song You Don’t Like

-As these things often do, conflicts about worship music show up most clearly in differing age groups.
+It should come as no surprise that disputes about worship music usually show up most sharply as conflicts between age groups.
 Broadly speaking, older people tend to like older “traditional” worship music.
 Younger people, on the other hand, tend to like newer “contemporary” worship music.
 One of the sad side effects of splitting churches up into “traditional” and “contemporary” worship gatherings is that it normally results in greater disparities in the age demographics of those churches.
 I’m sure you’ve seen it.
 Churches that hold fast to traditional music styles and broadcast their disdain for all things “new” will inevitably find themselves without many young people.
-On the other hand, churches that pride themselves on their “contemporary” worship and jettison everything that wasn’t produced within the last decade aren’t likely to have very many gray heads in the room on any given Sunday morning.
+On the other hand, churches that pride themselves on their “contemporary” worship and jettison everything that wasn’t produced within the last 2-3 years aren’t likely to have an abundance of gray heads in the room on any given Sunday morning.

 One specific practical application of what I’m saying is that older believers should be willing to learn new songs and younger Christians should be willing to sing old hymns.
 If we can’t do this, then who are we kidding?
 When there is love and unity in the midst of great diversity in the church, it displays God’s glory to the world.
-If we can’t even bridge an age gap by learning to expand our musical horizons, then what hope do we have of reconciling with one another in more crucial areas?
+If we can’t even bridge this cultural gap by learning to expand our musical horizons, then what hope do we have of reconciling with one another when the conflict is more serious?
 If we can’t show love to our fellow believers in this area, how do we expect to display the love of Christ to the watching world?

 - Of course, this should be qualified by the fact that the songs we sing in worship ought to be ones that have solid lyrical content, as I’ve already said.
-If a song contains lyrics that are just flat out wrong, it shouldn’t be sung.
-But if the words are true and you just don’t like the way they’re written, that might just be another selfish preference of yours rearing its ugly head.
+If a song contains lyrics that teach untrue theology, it shouldn’t be sung.
+If you think your church is singing songs like this, humbly start a discussion about it with your leadership and remain open to the idea that you might be wrong.
+But if the words are true and you just don’t like the way they’re written, that might be another selfish preference of yours rearing its ugly head.